 Belfast- Holiday Inn or Europa (1 night)

 |Departs To Belfast Sundays||Returns From Dublin Sundays||Est. Air/Land EWR* USD||ONLY USD|

-Transfers: We are offering transfers at a set time on this tour of Northern and Southern Ireland.
+Transfers: We are offering transfers at a set time on our Northern Experience tour.
 Anyone not arriving in time for this transfer will need a PRIVATE transfer.
-Transfer schedule for coach tours: Departs BFS10AM, returns to DUB 11AM.
+Transfer schedule for coach tours: Departs BFS10AM, returns to DUB 12 noon.
 If you have an earlier flight, you must pay for a private transfer.
-Please note that if you have an early flight, our last night hotel is conveniently located a 10 minute taxi ride from Shannon Airport.